 Push technology lets you send up to 8KB of data (images, text, or audio) to BlackBerry devices as soon as it's available.
 Users don't need to request or download the data to begin viewing it.
-To send data to a device, you need two applications: a server-side push application (also called a Push Initiator), and a client-side listener application (also called a push-enabled application).
-The server-side application sends the push data, and the client-side application receives the push data.
+To send data to a device, you need two apps: a server-side push initiator, and a client-side push-enabled app.
+The server-side app sends the push content, and the client-side app receives it.
 The following diagram shows a complete push solution.

 BlackBerry MDS Connection Service

-On the device, the Push Service listens for and receives the push data, activates the client-side application if it's not already running, and delivers the push data.
-You can develop a custom application that's designed to receive and handle push data.
-For more information about developing the client-side application, see Client-side listener application.
+On the device, the Push Service listens for and receives push content, activates the client-side application if it's not already running, and delivers the push content.
+You can develop an app that's designed to receive and handle push content.